LexingtonSmiles/PenneysGameAnalysis/README.md

 ## QUICK START GUIDE

 To run the analysis of Penney's Game follow the steps below:
-1) Install dependencies.
+1) Install UV (if you have not yet done so).
    - This project is managed using UV.
 If you do not yet have UV installed or need help troubleshooting issues with UV, refer to their [documentation](https://docs.astral.sh/uv/guides/install-python/).
+2) Download the repository
-   - Once you have UV installed, download the repository, navigate to the directory and run: uv sync to install dependencies.
+3) Navigate to the directory and run: uv sync to install dependencies.
-3) Run the program with the command: uv run main.py
+4) Run the program with the command: uv run main.py
-4) You will be prompted as to if you want to augment the data.
-It is recommended to say yes
+5) You will be prompted as to if you want to augment the data.
+It is recommended to respond with 'Yes'.
-5) Then will be prompted as to the number of decks you wish to add to the dataset.
+6) Enter the number of decks you wish to add to the dataset.
-6) After that, analysis wil be run and the heatmaps of the empirical probabilites of winning (and drawing) will be generated and saved in the **`figures/`** folder.
+7) Now analysis will run and the heatmaps of the empirical probabilites of winning (and drawing) will be generated and saved in the **`figures/`** folder.
-7) If you do not wish to augment the data, the heatmaps that contail the empirical probabilites will be (re)generated.
+   - If you chose not to augment the data, the heatmaps that contail the empirical probabilites will be (re)generated.

 ## File Descriptions